MBA 2017 – Ready, Set, Go!

 It’s not even spring yet.
 So why am I nagging you to get moving on your MBA application prep?

-Not just because those Round 1 deadlines creep up with wicked stealth and speed (last year, HBS broke the September barrier).
+Not just because those Round 1 deadlines creep up with wicked stealth and speed.
 But also because there is so much you can still do between now and then to improve your candidacy (sometimes a lot, sometimes on the margins, but margins matter).
 Also, preparing now will enable you to apply to more programs earlier, and therefore to adjust strategy in Round 2 if necessary.